Writer Lara Piu

 Afterward, Heels for Healing begins-a shopping event that features donated designer heels and handbags at thrift store prices.

-Established in 1896, Florence Crittenton is a non-profit organization that provides safety, hope and opportunity to young girls challenged with victimization, chronic neglect, homelessness, poverty, teen pregnancy, drug abuse or mental instability.
-The organization currently does this though housing, healthcare, educational, counseling and social support programs.
+Established in 1896, Florence Crittenton is a non-profit organization that provides safety, hope and opportunity to young girls challenged with victimization, chronic neglect, homelessness, poverty, teen pregnancy, drug abuse, or mental instability.
+The organization currently does this through housing, healthcare, educational, counseling and social support programs, which may see them required to use a 5 panel urine drug test kit to help bolster their employment hopes down the line.
+As well as this, it will encourage them to keep clean for as long as possible, especially if they can see the results firsthand.
 The agency also runs the Girls Leadership Academy of Arizona, the state’s only public, girls-only charter school.

 As this event nears, the organization’s spokespeople suggest several ways to help its mission: